 When it comes to aesthetic dentistry, it can be possible to have too much of a good thing.
 I’ve done plenty of veneers and crowns throughout my career, with many clients requesting whiter-than-white hues.
 While each to their own, blinding white teeth is not a look I’d suggest.
 In fact, finding a client’s perfect shade of white is a process that requires plenty of thought and planning.

 There is a clear difference between aesthetics and cosmetics.
 My focus is on the aesthetic, a word that derives from Greek and refers to the feeling and perception of nature and organic formations, as opposed to artificial connotations that stem from anything ‘cosmetic’.
 Aesthetic is what I’m truly passionate about – using what you already have as a base for enhancement, thus creating a transformation that is seamless yet noticeable (for all the right reasons!).

-Factors that impact how white your teeth should be
+Factors that impact the whiteness your teeth

 If you think finding your ideal shade of white isn’t easy, you’d be right (hey, lucky I’m a professional, right?).
 There are so many factors that need to be taken into consideration, including: